What causes cavities and exactly what are cavities? These are very common questions that dental patients ask our dentists.

 Can Illness Cause Tooth Decay & Cavities?

 If you resort to sucking on cough candies or throat lozenges while feeling sick you could be at an increased risk for cavities.
-The prolonged exposure to sugar in the cough candies (particularly if you suck on these when going to bed) can be very harmful for your oral health.
+The prolonged exposure to sugar in the cough candies (particularly if you suck on these when going to bed) can be very harmful to your oral health.
 Try to find sugar free cough candies or take care to brush your teeth after having a cough candy.

 About Country Dental